EladDafna/CI-CD/README.md

 version: 1.0.0
 description: A Helm chart for deploying our application to Kubernetes
 ```

 4. **ArgoCD Integration:**
    - ArgoCD continuously monitors the GitHub repository.
+   - Automatically updates the Kubernetes cluster with the latest changes by applying the Helm chart configurations.

+This setup ensures a seamless and automated process from code commit to production deployment.

+---

+You can replace your existing `README.md` content with this updated version to include detailed setup instructions.

+4. **ArgoCD Integration:**
+   - ArgoCD continuously monitors the GitHub repository.